Google’s released its monthly Android 10 update for Pixel devices and some users are running into issues with the company’s latest firmware.

-While most people will want to install October Android 10 right now or in the near future, others might want to hang back a bit and wait for Google to roll out its next batch of bug fixes.
+While most people will want to install August Android 10 right now or in the near future, others might want to hang back a bit and wait.

-The October Android 10 update has only been out for a short time, but we’re already hearing and see complaints about bugs and performance issues.
+The August Android 10 update has been out for a short time, but we’re already hearing and see complaints about bugs and performance issues.
 Some of these issues are brand new, some have carried over from the previous version.

 In this guide we’ll take you through the current state of Android 10 problems.
 We’ll also provide you with some potential fixes, show you where to find feedback about the Android 10 update, show you where to report bugs, and tell you about what’s coming next for Google’s stable of Pixel phones.